Metrizing Fairness: Appendix

 \section{Appendix}

 This appendix is organized as follows.
-Section~\ref{app:examples} describes stylized examples that offer additional insights and complement our theoretical results, Section~\ref{app:proofs} contains all proofs omitted from the main text, Section~\ref{sec:discussions} provides background information on distance-induced kernels and highlights a few straightforward generalizations of our main results, whereas Section~\ref{app:experiments} details the datasets as well as the training processes used in the numerical experiments and reports on additional simulation results.
+Appendix~\ref{app:aux} provides an auxiliary generalization bound, Appendix~\ref{app:proofs} contains all proofs omitted from the main text and provides several auxiliary results, Appendix~\ref{sec:discussions} provides background information on distance-induced kernels and highlights several generalizations of our main results, and Appendix~\ref{app:experiments} details the datasets as well as the training processes used in the numerical experiments and reports on additional simulation results.